Geyserville's District of Choice Program

 You may request a particular school, but the district makes the final determination as to which school your child will attend.

-Can the district of choice reject the transfer?
+Can my district of residence prohibit the transfer?

 The district of resident may prohibit the transfer if it would negatively impact any desegregation plan or racial and ethnic balance of the district.
 The district may also limit the number of students transferring out each year.